-1. Job Offer – We ask you to complete, sign, and forward to our office an application providing basic information about your business and the individual you would like to sponsor.
+1. Job Offer – We ask you to complete, sign, and forward to our office an application providing information about your business and the individual you would like to sponsor.
+We also ask you forward our office a copy of your business' last income tax return so that we can ensure your company qualifies as a sponsor.
 Our office will prepare the required forms and supporting documents for the application.
 We will file the application with the U.S. Department of Labor.
 This application can be filed for persons in the USA or abroad.
 The application will include an average wage determined by the Labor Department for someone working in a similar position.

 - Recruitment – Testing the Job Market– In order to file the application, we must place advertisements in a major newspaper and with the local job service seeking applicants for the position.
 If anyone responds to the ads, we ask that you take their information, & forward it to us with information on whether they can be hired.